Code-Institute-Submissions/ryan7984-portfolio1/README.md

 * To be able to view the site on a range of device sizes.
 * To be able to explain what services are provided.
-* To provide usefull information on lawn maintenance.
+* To provide useful information on lawn maintenance.
 * To make it easy for  potential customers to be able to contact the owner/service provider.
 * To provide an appealing showcase of previous work carried to first time and return visitors.
 * To provide information on the location of the business to the user